jbiason/blog/content/quotes/isaac-asimov/index.md

 > "The most exciting phrase to hear in science, the one that heralds new
 > discoveries, is not "Eureka!"
 (I found it!) but 'That's funny ...'"

+> "To surrender to ignorance and call it God has always
+> been premature, and it remains premature today."